lerina/lerina.github.io/html/lrn/code/secure_coding/index.md

 - minimal runtime
 - efficient C bindings

-source: The older "nerdy" rust
+source: The older "_nerdy_" rust website

 Rust is a language that allows you to build high level abstractions, but without giving up low-level control - that is, control of how data is represented in memory, control of which threading model you want to use etc.
 Rust is a language that can usually detect, during compilation, the worst parallelism and memory management errors (such as accessing data on different threads without synchronization, or using data after they have been deallocated), but gives you a hatch escape in the case you really know what you're doing.
-Rust is a language that, because it has no runtime, can be used to integrate with any runtime; you can write a native extension in Rust that is called by a program node.js, or by a python program, or by a program in ruby, lua etc. and, however, you can script a program in Rust using these languages. -- "Elias Gabriel Amaral da Silva"
+Rust is a language that, because it has no runtime, can be used to integrate with any runtime; you can write a native extension in Rust that is called by a program node.js, or by a python program, or by a program in ruby, lua etc. and, however, you can script a program in Rust using these languages.
+-- "Elias Gabriel Amaral da Silva"

 ### memory_safe
 [wikipedia Memory safety](Memory safety)